The best audio editors offer powerful tools to deliver high-quality results in a more efficient workflow.

 Ocenaudio is a multi-track audio editor for Mac, Windows and Linux and it’s completely free.

-One of the best free audio editors on the market, this is a supremely accessible and surprisingly powerful tool that will appeal to video content creatives and podcasters looking for easy recording and/or import, and a smooth workflow and export to MP4 air any other of multiple options.
+One of the best audio editors on the market, this is a supremely accessible and surprisingly powerful tool that will appeal to video content creatives and podcasters looking for easy recording and/or import, and a smooth workflow and export to MP4 air any other of multiple options.
 The software manages to condense the major elements of sound and especially speech editing into a sparse and customisable good looking desktop.

 Ocenaudio’s music editing controls include all the basic corrections and adjustments including pitch control and quantise with a broad choice of effects and VST plug-in support.
 An emphasis on simplifying workflow and information and energy management, combined with the ability to customize the look of it, makes the software a pleasure to work with.
 Ocenaudio will do the job well for all those recording, editing, and mixing tracks together, for any content that doesn’t require a full music DAW.